google/oss-fuzz-gen/agent_tests/readme.md

 | -pf | The path to a file containing a previous prompt for the first agent in the pipeline.
 This path should be copied from the report of a previous OSS-Fuzz-Gen experiment.
 Details from this file are used to reconstruct the result list for specific agents. |
 | -npf | This flag should be passed if testing an agent that does not require a prompt file. |
 | -afp | A path to a directory containing additional files needed by any agent under test.
 These files can be retrieved from the experiment directory of a previous experiment. |

+Other CLI arguments are the same as those used when calling run_all_experiments.py.

 Example CLI commands:
 1. This command tests the Function Analyzer, Prototyper and Execution Stage in sequence.